maduhu/ilp-service/README.md

 # ilp-service
-> An ILP sending and receiving client with a RESTful(ish) API.
+> An Interledge Protocol (ILP) sending and receiving client with a RESTful(ish) API.

 The `ilp-service` is designed to be used to build Interledger-capable systems on top of the [Interledger Payment Request (IPR)][] transport protocol.
 For more details on the Interledger protocol suite layers, see [IL-RFC 1: Interledger Architecture][].